isadeks/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Modifications

+The original scraper was designed to extract the main headline using:

+"""
+soup.find("a", class_="frontpage-link")
+"""

+Focused on capturing the first headline on the left side in the featured section on the front home page.
+The scraper was modified to correctly extract this specific article by adjusting the class name in the search criteria.

+"""
+soup.find("a", class_="frontpage-link standard-link")
+"""

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: